Sumner-Fredericksburg High School

 Sumner-Fredericksburg High School opens its gym or athletic facilities for the purpose of making recreational activities available for all students or the community.
 When students are participating in open gym in the hours immediately before or after school, school personnel shall be assigned to supervise.
 Recreational gyms are subject to the following restrictions:

-No current secondary students may participate in any open gym activity after 6:00 PM on Wednesday evenings.
-Students are not permitted to use the weight room in isolation or in groups without the direct permission of the school personnel
+Current students are not permitted to use the weight room in isolation or in groups without the direct supervision of an non-student adult.

 The Student Senate provides for student activities, serves as a training experience for student leaders, gives students a share in the management of the school, develops high ideals of personal conduct, acts as a clearinghouse for student activities, seeks to interest students in school district affairs and helps solve problems that may arise.
 Members of Student Senate are student representatives who have direct access to administration.